ccozens/nextjs-prisma-tutorial/README.md

 5. Went to settings -> database -> Connection string -> URI and pasted into `DATABASE_URL` in `.env`, updating [YOUR_PASSWORD] section with password from (3)

 ## Actual project
+I use [OhMyZSH](ohmyz.sh) and after some time, I looked up why I couldn't create filenames with square brackets.
+As explained [here](https://www.bitsy.ai/zsh-no-matches-found/), its because ohmyzsh interprets [] as a pattern to match, so commands like `touch pages/api/post/[id].ts` need the square brackets escaping `touch pages/api/post/\[id].ts`.
 ### Setup

 1. Bootstrap project: `npx create-next-app --example https://github.com/prisma/blogr-nextjs-prisma/tree/main local_events`